newswangerd/hermes-curl/README.md

 ## Configuration file reference

+### Config Inheritance

+Configurations are merged in the following fashion:

+- Dictionaries are merged, with values set in child configs having precedence.
+- `path` is concatenated, so setting `path: /foo/` in the parent and `path: /bar/` in the child will result in `path: /foo/bar/`

+### Options

 - `from` (optional): specify a path to another configuration file to inherit configurations from.
 This path is relative to the current file.
 - `path` (requires): path on the server to send the request to, including any query params.
 - `method` (required): HTTP method to use.